Meeting of December 3, 2024

 David Hsueh on “Let Us Die to Make Men Free: The Story of Antietam’s Union Participants”

 The Battle of Antietam was a defining point not only in the American Civil War, but in American history.
 Fall of 1862 was the crossroads of the war and for the nation.
 Through the strategic victories during the Seven Days Battles and their incredible triumph at Second Manassas, General Lee and the Army of Northern Virginia had nearly pinned the Army of the Potomac to submission.
-If General McClellan failed to make a home stand in Maryland, it would cause enormous implications regarding European intervention in the war and in peace talks.
+If General McClellan had failed to make a home stand in Maryland, it would have caused enormous implications regarding European intervention in the war and in peace talks.
 During this crucial time, the widening split on the question of slavery further pressured Lincoln to declare this country’s final verdict on the divisive moral argument.
 The Maryland Campaign, and the bloodiest day in American history at Antietam, ushered in a new beginning to make men free.

 David Hsueh is currently an incoming junior as a political science student at the University of California, Berkeley.
 As an avid history learner since kindergarten, his first introduction to the American Civil War came when he read about President Lincoln.
-However, his true passion for the Civil War began after his first viewing of the movie Gettysburg, and his subsequent visits to the Gettysburg and Antietam Battlefields at age 11.
-Antietam is his favorite Civil War battlefield to visit, having been there a total of five times.
-His favorite spot on the Antietam battlefield is Snavely’s Ford, the location where Isaac Rodman’s 9th Corps division forded over the Antietam Creek.
-His favorite book on the Civil War is Adam Goodheart’s 1861: The Civil War Awakening.
+However, his true passion for the Civil War began after his first viewing of the movie Gettysburg, and his subsequent visits to the Gettysburg and Antietam Battlefields seven years ago at age 11.
+His two main interests in the Civil War regard brigade to army leadership decisions on the battlefield and human interest stories, both of generals and of the common soldier.

 Quiz for October 29, 2024